Trusted Substance Abuse Treatment in Indiana

 Research has been able to pinpoint barriers that interfere with a person’s ability to get treatment for their mental health concerns.
-The main barrier to treatment relates to access to care, specifically the ability to afford treatment.
+The main barrier for treatment relates to access of care, specifically the ability to afford treatment.
 Other barriers include fear of being judged for their concerns, worry about being sent to a mental health hospital, feeling as though they are coping fine on their own, and the person is not ready to get sober.

 Dual Diagnosis For Long-Term Drug Treatment

-Before you begin looking for treatment options, it is important to know why you should be looking for dual diagnosis treatment centers in Indiana.
+Before you begin looking for treatment options, it is important to know why you should be looking for dual diagnosis treatment centers, in Indiana.
 For some, the struggle of a mental health concern and addiction are intertwined.
 As an example, some individuals use drugs or alcohol to cope with the symptoms associated with their mental health concerns.
-If this individual goes to rehab without mental health treatment, they will learn about a healthy recovery, but will likely not gain the skills needed to cope with the mental health symptoms they were initially struggling with.
+If this individual goes to a rehab without mental health treatment, they will learn about a healthy recovery, but will likely not gain the skills needed to cope with the mental health symptoms they were initially struggling with.
 This could contribute to relapse when the person begins to struggle with their mental health.

 If someone receives treatment for their mental health concern and continues to use drugs and alcohol, their mental health progress will be stunted.
 Drugs and alcohol have a direct impact on our brains.
 Long-term misuse and abuse of drugs and alcohol can change the way our brain functions, directly impacting our thoughts and feelings.
 While a person’s brain continues to work under the influence of drugs and alcohol, their brain will be continued being altered by drugs and alcohol.